 These are big questions.
 These are big questions.
 It’s not guess work.
 This is spade work.
 This calls for the work of all our members and our regions,” he said in an address to the 5th Biennial Conference of the PNCR’s North American Region (NAR) in Atlanta, Georgia.

-The PNC secured power in 1964 through a coalition with The United Force (TUF) before that political arrangement and collapsed and since then critics have long accused the PNC of retaining power through rigged elections until 1992.
-During the 1997 general elections, then PPP Presidential candidate, Janet Jagan had warned party faithful in the Corentyne against splitting the vote.
+The PNC secured power in 1964 through a coalition with The United Force (TUF) before that political arrangement had collapsed.
+Since then critics have long accused the PNC of retaining power through rigged elections until 1992.
+During the 1997 general elections, then-PPP presidential candidate, Janet Jagan had warned party-faithfuls in the Corentyne, Berbice, against splitting the vote.

 Following Granger’s controversial unilateral appointment of Retired Justice James Patterson as Chairman of the Guyana Elections Commission (GECOM), the Alliance For Change (AFC) and the Working People’s Alliance (WPA), which are also part of the governing coalition, have vowed to remain vigilant against any electoral malpractices.

 The WPA has gone as far as saying that it would pull out of the coalition if there are any electoral irregularities but ruled out teaming up with the People’s Progressive Party (PPP).

 President Granger said “the most important decision” and “burning question” to be made is whether the PNC is a Burnhamite party and if he is a Burnhamite.
 He said at one time he was convinced that people only joined the PNC because Burnham died.
 “They boasted about it.
 They boasted about their resistance, objection and they tried to embrace something new.
 Some people actually opposed the use of the word ‘comrade’.
 Some people repudiated a lot of the ideas and ideals that Forbes Burnham introduced into our party.
 Some people tried to de-Burnhamise the PNC and you know what I’m talking about.”